ucfopen/this-or-that-materia-widget/src/_guides/player.md

 ## Overview ##

-With This or That, students must select the correct image based on the question provided.
-Two images are provided with each question; optional feedback may be provided if the incorrect image is selected.
+This or That tasks students with selecting the correct image in response to a question.
+Images are provided in pairs with a correct choice and an incorrect choice.

 ![This or That Player](assets/play_widget_this_or_that.png "This or That Player")